Top Four Scenic Drives in South Georgian Bay

 Next stop is Grandma Lambe’s – a local favourite!
 It’s a family-run market with fresh baked goods and local produce and products.
 When you get there, head to the back of the store to check out their baked goods.
 We’d recommend giving one of their famous pies a try, but you can’t go wrong – they have scones, cookies, tarts and more!

 When you continue your drive to downtown Meaford, you can’t miss the stunning Meaford Hall.
 It is a beautifully restored century old landmark that has become South Georgian Bay’s premier arts & cultural centre.
 Check online ahead of time to see if you can catch a show or concert.
 Either way, we would recommend making a stop at their gallery on the upper level of the Hall.
-It is free and open 7 days a week, and they constantly have new artwork and exhibits open to the public.
+It is free and open Monday to Friday, and they constantly have new artwork and exhibits open to the public.

 Make sure to bring your camera for this one!
 At the Irish Mountain Lookout, there is an incredible panoramic view of Georgian Bay.
 It is accessible year-round and has a pinic pavillion so that you enjoy a picnic with your friends and family.
 Take a seat and snap a picture in the Big Red Chair while you’re there!